Phara0h/travelling/sdk/README.md

 <a name="GroupTypeUser.editProperty"></a>

 ### GroupTypeUser.editProperty(body, type, id, property, authorization_bearer)
-editProperty - Edit a user's property by it's id or username from group of a particular type.
+editProperty - Edit a user's property by it's id or username from a group of a particular type.

 **Kind**: static method of [<code>GroupTypeUser</code>](#GroupTypeUser)